rapatao/portlet-xml-generator-maven-plugin/README.md

 # portlet-xml-generator-maven-plugin

-Maven plugin to create configuration XML file for portlet applications.
+Maven plugin to create configuration XML file for portlet projects.

+This plugin will create all configuration files based on annotations found in portlet classes.

+The initial support is default portlet.xml and Liferay 6.2.0 portlet.

 ### Usage